hatayberkay/Food-recipes-firebase/README.md

 Using Admin Panel :

 1) Click to button.
-2) Check k
+2) Choose your section: First , Second , Third

+* First Section goes to catagory.
+* Second Section goes to food name.
+* Third Section goes to recipes.

 Traditinally, Firebase projects does not need to add mobile Admin Panel.
 But, I added an one.
 Because , I do not want to open Firebase Project at web adress.
 So, I wrote an Admin Panel for adding texts and images to control all my content that in my mobile app.

 You can see , "hatayberkay1234@gmail.com" that gmail account is mine.
 When I come in my mobile app.
 My app will be recognize me.
-After that , show me a litle button to making new content. ( I do not have to upload new Signed APK to Google Play. )
+After that , show me a litle button to making new content. ( I do not have to upload new Signed APK to Google Play. ) You change this address to yours.